nikodunk/blog/content/learnings.md

 The Gift Lab
 ---
-With Elisa Chan, a wedding registry for research, NGOs, causes.
+With Elisa Chan, a wedding registry for research, NGOs and environmental causes.
 Helps consumers know where their money's going.

 	Tech: